Officers, N.C.O.s and Men of the 1st Battalion, Buried in Boulogne Eastern Cemetery

 As a regular soldier he sailed to France with the 1st Battalion at the outbreak of War and his Medal Card shows he entered France 16th August 1914, so was one of those who escaped from the action at Audregnies.
 For some reason, however, he does not appear on the published list of the original members of the 1st Battalion.

-Stephen was one of the 12 N.C.O.s & men wounded on 15th October whilst the Battalion was in action at Festubert, and treated at the 15th Field Ambulance.
-He died at No. 7 Stationery Hospital, Boulogne, which had been established in a Hotel, from a depressed fracture of the skull caused by a gunshot wound on 29th October 1914 (List 3927).
+Stephen was one of the 12 N.C.O.s & men wounded on 15th October whilst the Battalion was in action at Festubert, and treated at the 15th Field Ambulance for a gun shot wound to the head.
+He died on 29th October 1914 at No. 7 Stationery Hospital, Boulogne, which had been established in a Hotel, from a “depressed fracture of the skull” caused by the gunshot wound (List 3927).

 In total he had served 1 year 55 days with the Regiment, after excluding his 6 days absence in October 1913, 75 days in France.